nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:
-1. `task event m/Alex Yeoh d/Finish user guide t/2022-12-31` adds an event called “Finish user guide” assigned by Alex Yeoh to you.
+1. `task event m/Alex Yeoh d/Finish user guide t/2022-12-31` adds an event called "Finish user guide" assigned by Alex Yeoh to you.

-2. `task event o/Bernice Yu d/Finish the assignment t/Jan 31 2022 #/cs2103` adds an event called “Finish the assignment” tagged as "cs2103" which is assigned to Bernice Yu.
+2. `task event o/Bernice Yu d/Finish the assignment t/Jan 31 2022 #/cs2103` adds an event called "Finish the assignment" tagged as "cs2103" which is assigned to Bernice Yu.

-3. `task event o/Myself d/Upload Slides t/Jan 31 2022` adds an event called “Upload Slides” which is self-assigned by you.
+3. `task event o/Myself d/Upload Slides t/Jan 31 2022` adds an event called"“Upload Slides" which is self-assigned by you.

-4. `task event d/Finish essay t/Jan 31 2022` adds an event called “Finish essay” which you assigned to yourself.
+4. `task event d/Finish essay t/Jan 31 2022` adds an event called "Finish essay" which you assigned to yourself.

 <figure>
 <p>